DUTY OFFICER RESPONSIBILITIES AND INSTRUCTIONS

 Ensure Kill Cord is put in place before doing anything else.
 Do not start engine without it in place.
 Detach RED Battery Key from key fob and insert into battery switch, located in stern locker.
 Turn clockwise to switch on.
 Check level of diesel is above indicated line on fuel tank.
-If level is below or near line, top up with diesel, stored in Steel Locker, located on north side of sland.
+If level is below or near line, top up with diesel, stored in Steel Locker, located on north side of island.
 To allow the fuel level to drop below the indicator line risks a fuel blockage.

-Open engine compartment, check level of water in bilges and pump out if necessary.
+Engine checks – Open engine compartment, check level of water in bilges and pump out if necessary.
 A manual fixed bilge pump is located in stern locker.
 A separate hand pump is kept in steel cage on concrete pontoon.
 When started check that water is being ejected from the exhaust, if not stop engine and seek advice.
 It is important to pump out Benn 1 as otherwise water gets into the electrics in the console and damages them.